paultag/notes.pault.ag/notes/hy-pycon-2014.md

 [try-hy](http://try-hy.appspot.com/), or even installed it locally by [pip installing it](https://pypi.python.org/pypi/hy).
-I was lucky enough to be able to attend PyCon on behalf of [Sunlight](http://sunlightfoundation.com/), with a solid contingint of my colleagues.
+I was lucky enough to be able to attend PyCon on behalf of [Sunlight](http://sunlightfoundation.com/), with a solid contingent of my colleagues.
 We put together a writeup on the [Sunlight blog](http://sunlightfoundation.com/blog/2014/04/18/sunlight-at-pycon-2014/) if anyone was interested in our favorite talks.